UbiquityDotNET/Llvm.Libs/ReadMe.md

 ```
 ##### handles source package
 The generation of the handle types from the source exposes complexity and dependency of this effort
-and that of the larger Ubiquity.NET.Llvm effort that depends on this library.
+and that of the larger Ubiquity.NET.Llvm effort, whicht depends on this library.
 Originallly the idea
 was to reduce the build of the LLVM libraries themselves (they were published as a zip file and
 included symbols AND the header files) But, that approach has proven difficult to maintain and a
 MAJOR hinderance to x-plat.
 Thus, a rework was done to build the runtime dynamic library in this
 repo.
 Though that still leaves the header generation and the bindings generator in a weird place.
 Since the Nuget plackage now only includes the final library for a runtime the bindings generator
-isn't usable and thus the "handle" generation must occur where the LLVM headers are available.
-But,
+isn't usable anywhere else and thus the "handle" generation must occur where the LLVM headers are
-the generated source has dependencies on other base types/helpers in the interop library...
-Thus,
+available.
+But, the generated source has dependencies on other base types/helpers in the interop
+library...

-the usefulness of this project as a distinct repo is coming into question.
-[Currently the bindings
+Thus, the usefulness of this project as a distinct repo is coming into question.
+[Currently the
-generator just builds a NUGET package with the source assuming use ONLY in the interop library,
+bindings generator just builds a NUGET package with the source assuming use ONLY in the interop
-but unifying the repositories, could eliminate that and make a number of inner loop development
+library, but unifying the repositories, could eliminate that and make a number of inner loop
-scenarios simpler.
-Though, automated build times would dramatically increase as they would need
+development scenarios simpler.
+Though, automated build times would dramatically increase as they
-to re-build ALL of the LLVM source code for every such build...]
+would need to re-build ALL of the LLVM source code for every such build...]
+(Ah the wonders of
+tradeoffs in engineering never cease... :nerd_face:)

 #### Open issues for a truly x-plat build
 1) The Library itself builds with VCXPROJ and msbuild
     1. While the LLVM libraries are built with CMAKE + Ninja, the final library is currently built
        via a VCXPROJ.
 This will need to change to support a proper CMAKE build for the final
        library so it is used all up.
+    2. While it may be tempting to implement that in such a way as to reference the `CMakeList.txt`
+       of the libraries (to create a sort of project reference) that's not actually helpful in the
+       real world for this code base.
+        1. It is actually better to build the LLVM libraries distinct, that way for local loop
+           work they are available as inputs to the MUCH shorter build of the final dynamic library.
+           Most local development is on the extension APIs as the LLVM source is NOT modified in
+           any way by this project.
+(This isn't a fork of LLVM, just a consumer) so it is more
+           expedient for local development to support building ONLY the extensions.
+(Even a command
+           that is otherwise a "clean" or "rebuild" should NOT delete the previously built LLVM
+           libraries)
 2) The build scripts themselves have numerous assumptions of the runtime.
-    1. Currently such assumptions should be explicit in a test and throw an error if additional
+    1. Currently such assumptions should be explicit in a test either skip things windows only or
-       platform work is needed.
+       throw an error if additional platform work is needed.
-        1. ***No guarantees*** as none if it is tested on anything other than a Windows machine.
+        1. ***No guarantees*** as none if it is tested on anything other than a Windows machine but
+           best effort was applied so the issues on that are hopefully small.
 3) The build scripts are in powershell and MAY include aliases that are not the same (or even exist)
    on other platforms.
-    1. The scripting has undergone a number of changes and most of these aliases should NOT exist.
+    1. The scripting has undergone a number of changes and most of these aliases should NOT exist
-       But no formal scrub to ensure they are all removed has occured.
+       but no formal scrub to ensure they are all removed has occured.
 4) Nuget package generation currently assumes a windows RID
     1. This is hopefully the simpllest to overcome as dotnet and MSBUILD of C#/Nuget projects is
        properly x-plat already.
-This the targets need to leverage the avaiable information about
+Thus, the targets need to leverage the avaiable information about
        the runtime it is operating on to create the proper package.
         1. The projects are all created to use an MSBUILD property for the RID, so it is, hopefully,
            just a matter of dynamically updating/setting that property.